 PHP is considered one of the easiest to use server-side scripting languages.
-Its usage for websites (top 10 million by Alexa rank) is steadily growing and currently reached 83.5%.
-The popularity of PHP engine is also proven by Jelastic customers, getting 47.6% among other programming languages due to software stacks statistics of the previous year.
+Its usage for websites (top 10 million by Alexa rank) is steadily growing and currently reached 78.9%.
+The PHP engine's popularity is also proven by Jelastic customers as almost every second server is run on top of PHP according to our internal statistics.

 Let's take a journey to PHP cloud hosting within Jelastic PaaS, its chief peculiarities, winning points, and rich possibilities provided for the efficient running of applications.

 Keeping the pace with technology evolution, Jelastic supports the latest PHP engine versions (at the time of this writing):